mypdns/matrix/CONTRIBUTING.md

-# 2 contribute
+# Contribute

 If you feel like contributing there are a couple of ways to do this

 1. You can add new super high speed bash code, optimizing existing, rewrite for broader support of bash environments across OS's
-1. You can add domains to either the wildcard.list or domain.list in there respective folders
+2. You can add domains to either the wildcard.list or domain.list in their respective folders
-1. You can through **Damned** good arguments try to get a domain into the whitelisted
+3. You can through **Damned** good arguments try to get a domain into the whitelisted

-**NOTE**: When you first starts to commit issues, the [akismet][akismet] unfortunately very fast to mark you as a spammer, but don't this includes everyone even admin accounts.
+**NOTE**: When you first start to commit issues, the [akismet][akismet] unfortunately very fast to mark you as a spammer, but don't this includes everyone even admin accounts.

-When this happens, please add this 'Ping @spirillen, i've got mark as spam` to this [issue](https://mypdns.org/mypdns/support/-/issues/268) and we will get your account back on track.
+When this happens, please add this 'Ping @spirillen, I've got mark as spam` to this [issue,](https://mypdns.org/mypdns/support/-/issues/268) and we will get your account back on track.

 ### Adding a new domain